 We continuously engage with external stakeholders, through regular conversations and performance reviews.
-We consulted stakeholders about our strengths, risks and weaknesses and our Draft Assurance Plan.
+We invited stakeholders to feed back on our consultation on our strengths, risks and weaknesses and our Draft Assurance Plan.
 Most of the feedback we received was from our Water Forum.
-Their suggestions (all of which we have implemented) included:
+In response to comments from Forum members we have: